sonatype/nexus-oss/README.md

 ## Audience

-The Nexus Yum Plugin is for all guys, who are deploying Java application for RedHat-compatible (RHEL, Centos, Fedora) servers and deploy via RPM.
+The Nexus Yum Plugin is for anyone who is deploying Java applications to RedHat-compatible (RHEL, Centos, Fedora) servers via RPM.

 ### Default use case